-Basic skills: strong written and verbal communication skills
+Basic skills: strong written and verbal communication skills.

-Strong interpersonal skills, including the ability to facilitate a team or group
+Strong interpersonal skills, including the ability to facilitate a team or group.

 Complex problem-solving skills including conflict resolution skills.

-Technical skills including windows computer program, copier, fax
+Technical skills including windows computer program, copier, fax.

-Resource management skills
+Resource management and organizational skills.

 Safely performs the physical techniques of non-violent crisis intervention